Revisiting Jurgen Klopp’s first 10 signings as Liverpool manager

 Now this is where things start to improve…

-After rejecting a new contract from Schalke, Matip moved to Liverpool on a free transfer in 2016 and has gone from strength to strength at Anfield.
+After rejecting a new contract from Schalke, Matip moved to Liverpool on a free transfer in 2016 and grew to become one of Klopp’s best and most entrusted players.
+For a period.

-The Cameroon international played a vital role in Liverpool’s sixth European Cup triumph in 2018-19, setting up Divock Origi for the second goal in the final.
+The Cameroon international played a vital role in Liverpool’s sixth European Cup triumph in 2018-19, setting up Divock Origi for the second goal in the final, and continues to play the role of cult hero at Anfield.

 “In a world of big transfer fees, to sign a player like Joel Matip on a free transfer is incredible,” Klopp said in September 2019.
 “It was maybe one of the best pieces of business we did in the last few years.”